 The condition known as ‘growing pains’ refers to soreness in a child’s legs.
-It causes throbbing or aching pain and generally occurs at night.
-In some instances, growing pains cause a child to wake up from sleep.
+It causes throbbing or discomfort and generally occurs at night.
+In some instances, ‘growing pains’ cause a child to wake up from sleep.

-For parents whose children who are experiencing growing pains, advice from pediatricians sometimes includes pain-relieving drugs.
+For parents whose children who are experiencing ‘growing pains,’ advice from pediatricians sometimes includes medication.
 However, there are also many natural remedies that are more preferred.

-- Heat: A warm bath or compress helps reduce muscle pain.
+- Heat: A warm bath or compress helps reduce muscle sensitivity.
 Both options can be used in combination with essential oils to help relax the affected muscles.

 - Magnesium: Magnesium is a key nutrient in the growth and development of bones.
-With magnesium supplementation via Epsom salt baths, magnesium body butter, or liquid magnesium, discomfort from sore muscles and growing pains is relieved.
+With magnesium supplementation via Epsom salt baths, magnesium body butter, or liquid magnesium, discomfort from sensitive muscles and ‘growing pains’ is relieved.

-- Massage: A massage helps soothe tired, achy muscles.
-Plus, magnesium lotion with essential oils can be used during a massage to help correct a magnesium deficiency that may be linked to muscle cramps and growing pains.
+- Massage: A massage helps soothe tired, sensitive muscles.
+Plus, magnesium lotion with essential oils can be used during a massage to help correct a magnesium deficiency that may be linked to muscle cramps and ‘growing pains.’

-- Dietary Changes: Food sensitivities related to gluten, aspartame, and other artificial substances sometimes play a role in inflammation.
-In certain instances, removing these substances from a child’s diet minimizes growing pains.
+- Dietary Changes: Food sensitivities related to gluten, aspartame, and other artificial substances sometimes play a role.
+In certain instances, removing these substances from a child’s diet minimizes ‘growing pains.’

-The aforementioned natural remedies are strategies that parents can utilize to help remediate their children’s growing pains on their own (self-care).
-However, a child’s pediatrician should be consulted if the leg pain is:
+The aforementioned natural remedies are strategies that parents can utilize to help remediate their children’s ‘growing pains’ on their own (self-care).
+However, a child’s pediatrician should be consulted if the leg sensitivity is: